 If you have attained age 59 1⁄2, you have the right to withdraw all or part of any of your MEBT accounts (including your employer accounts) while still employed by the City of Redmond.
-You may choose to receive the in-service distribution in any of the optional forms of distribution available under the plan.
+You may choose to receive the in-service distribution in any of the optional forms of benefit provided for under the plan.

-If you have not yet attained age 59 $\frac{1}{2}$ you may, within certain restrictions, withdraw money from your Employee Contribution Accounts while you still are employed.
+If you have not yet attained age 59 $\frac{1}{2}$, within certain restrictions, you may withdraw money from your Employee Contribution Accounts while you still are employed.
 You may not repay any money withdrawn, however, and you are limited in the number of withdrawals permitted.
 During employment (and before age 59 $\frac{1}{2}$), you cannot make a withdrawal from your City Contributions account or related earnings.
 MEBT has two types of withdrawals during your employment: non-hardship and hardship.
 Each type of withdrawal has different rules.
-In addition, the Plan Committee has adopted rules which limit the number of withdrawals you may take each year.
+In addition, the Plan Committee has adopted administrative rules which may limit the number of withdrawals you may take each year.